Hiswe/hiswe.github.io/source/_drafts/state-of-pwa-with-parcel-february-2019.md

 It now supports NOT to parse/modify your manifest file, which was a real bummer in previous versions.

 Coming up with your own manifest file is not a problem per se.
 It's just a small JSON file that won't change a lot over time.
 As for the icons, I've found the [node-image-resizer](https://www.npmjs.com/package/node-image-resizer) that will help you generate the different app icons sizes.
-And because it uses [jimp](https://www.npmjs.com/package/jimp) under the hood, you won't be bothered to instal any external dependencies (like GraphicMagic).
+And because it uses [jimp](https://www.npmjs.com/package/jimp) under the hood, you won't be bothered to install any external dependencies (like GraphicMagic).

 So event if it's less “plug and play” than using webpack, it's now way better than not using your HTML file as an entry point (mostly for the dev server).
 I would like to see a webpack-pwa-manifest alternatives but coming with my own will stay on my list of opensource projet to do that I know I won't find the time to make but it could be helpful to build 😔